 Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

-17 of the Best Vegan Restaurants in Seoul (I personally visited these!)
+17 Best Vegan Restaurants in Seoul (after 7 trips to Korea)

-Seoul has become one of my favorite cities for vegan food, and the number of vegan restaurants in Seoul has increased over the years.
+Seoul has now become one of my favorite cities for vegan food.

 Though eating vegan at non-vegan Korean restaurants is not impossible, I’ve found that the safest way is to eat at vegan restaurants or vegan-friendly vegetarian restaurants in Seoul, which are plenty.

-If you’re looking for vegan or vegetarian food, here are 17 vegan restaurants in Seoul to check out that I’ve personally gone to, some multiple times.
+If you’re looking for vegan or vegetarian food, here are 17 vegan restaurants in Seoul to check out that I’ve personally gone to, many multiple times.

 These include vegan bakeries and cafes as well.